 It is advisable to replace the bushings (which help tackle friction during running) with ball bearings.
 The latter have been proved to be more durable and long lasting.

 Tires made of PVC should be preferred while buying or look for tires that will withstand all kinds of weather conditions.

-A good engine is an important component of every radio-controlled car.
-Many R/Cs come with mechanical control driven engines which are deliver less performance as compared to electronically control driven engines.
+A good engine is an important component of every radio control car.
+Many RC come with mechanical control driven engines which deliver less performance as compared to electronically control driven engines.
 Therefore, it is advisable to replace the same.

 Also, try to buy a car which runs on rechargeable batteries for easy operation and maintenance.

 FAQs About RC Cars

 Who Invented the First-Ever Engine of a RC Car?

 Nikola Tesla was the man who invented the engine for a RC model in 1898.
 But 1960s was actually the time when these engines were mass produced by a company named El-Gi (Elettronica Giocattoli).
 Further, in December 1966, the first RC car model was then sold by El-Gi in UK and the model was the 1:12 scale of Ferrari 250LM.